-The Suntory Group acknowledges the immeasurable amount of learning it has received from Scotland and scotch whisky, which has been utilized in the production of whisky in Japan.
+Suntory Group acknowledges the immeasurable amount of learning it has received from Scotland and scotch whisky, which has been utilized in the production of whisky in Japan.
 Today, Suntory owns several distilleries in Scotland, including the Bowmore and Laphroaig distilleries.
-Peat, an accumulation of partially decayed vegetation or organic matter in wetland areas known as peatlands, is an important natural material for drying the barley from which whisky is made.
+In Scotland, whisky is often made with water that flows through moorlands, and the peat accumulated on the moorlands plays an important role in flavoring the malt, the raw material for whisky.
 Suntory's Peatland Water Sanctuary initiative started in November 2022 to protect these peatlands and conserve watersheds at various locations in Scotland.
-The initial peatland restoration project was undertaken on nearly 15ha near the Ardmore distillery in partnership with the Forestry and Land Scotland, which owns the land, and the James Hutton Institute, which is assisting with the research, planning, and execution of the restoration.
-Additional projects in other areas are expected to launch, and the Suntory Group aims to have restored sufficient peatlands by 2040 to equate to twice the volume of peat that the Suntory Group harvests to make its scotch whiskies.
+The initial peatland restoration project was begun on nearly 15ha near the Ardmore distillery in partnership with Forestry and Land Scotland, which owns the land, and the James Hutton Institute, which is assisting with the research, planning, and execution of the restoration.
+Restoration activities subsequently began on Islay and in northern Scotland, where peat was mined for scotch in the past, and in nature reserves in Airds Moss and the Oa, activities were launched in collaboration with the Royal Society for the Protection of Birds of Scotland.
+Additional activities are expected to launch, and Suntory Group aims to have restored sufficient peatlands by 2040 to equate to twice the volume of peat that Suntory Group harvests to make its scotch whiskies.
 The work will have a long-term positive impact on water retention and quality, and will also support carbon sequestration and biodiversity in Scotland's natural environment.